-In this article, we’re going to talk about watches that used this style and provide links on where you can find them.
+In this article, we’re going to talk a bit about the history of California dial watches and some of our favorite models where you can buy them.
 We’ve included everything from the most recent and affordable options from Timex to the classic luxury of the original Rolex Cali so hopefully, you’ll find something that matches your style and budget.
+We’ve also included a couple of unique variations on the classic interpretation of this dial.

 Best California Dial Watches